knpuniversity/rest/knpu/post.rst

 Remember that every URL is the address to a resource.
 Here, ``/api/programmers`` is a resource that represents the collection of programmers in the system.
+Actually, ``/api`` is just a prefix we're using to keep our API separate

+ we're choosing to have so that our API doesn't crash into our application.

 A resource can be one thing - like a programmer - or many things - like a collection of programmers.
 Typically, when you POST to a collection, you're saying that you want to add a new item to it.